 Mounting failures of replication give a new urgency to critically appraising proposed statistical reforms.
 While many reforms are welcome, others are quite radical.
 The sources of irreplication are not mysterious: in many fields, latitude in collecting and interpreting data makes it too easy to dredge up impressive looking findings even when spurious.
 Paradoxically, some of the reforms intended to fix science enable rather than reveal illicit inferences due to P-hacking, multiple testing, and data-dredging.
 Some even preclude testing and falsifying claims altogether.
 Too often the statistics wars become proxy battles between competing tribal leaders, each keen to advance a method or philosophy, rather than improve scientific accountability.

-All uses of ASA II on this blog must now be qualified to reflect this.
+All uses of ASA II(note) on this blog must now be qualified to reflect this.

 You can find a lot on the conference and the groups involved on-line.
 The letter by Lenny Teytelman warning people off the conference is here.
 Nathan Schachtman has a post up today on his law blog here.